TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Wrap.rst

     If you want to use more sophisticated data functions, then you should use `stdWrap.dataWrap` instead of `wrap`.

-    A `wrap` is processed and rendered as the last of the other components of a cObject.
+    A `wrap` is applied as one of the last of properties a cObject.

     ..  rubric:: Examples